msramalho/feup-plog/README.md

   -r, --remove          Remove the generated files
-  -d, --debug           Run the prolog code in debug mode (only for executing) -t, --tabled          Makes the output form JSON to Prolog be tabled for easy reading -ra, --randomize      randomize the number of effective hours, instead of using all available (for the generator)
+  -d, --debug           Run the prolog code in debug mode (only for executing) -t, --tabled          Makes the output form JSON to Prolog be tabled for easy reading -ra, --randomize      randomize the number of effective hours, instead of using all available (for generator)
 ```

 Some example of cool commands are: